pmahnke/mahnke-cocktails/recipe_processed/trinidad_sour.md

 stars: 0
 base_spirits: "Angostura Aromatic Bitters, Rye "
 youtube: '\_BEaYWQjSu0'
+description: "A bold and unique modern sour that uses a full ounce of Angostura bitters as its base ingredient."
 excerpt: |
   Love Angostura Aromatic Bitters?
 Try your hand at a drink that uses them as the base spirit rather than embellishment.
 ---